Victor and Victoria (1957 film)

 Victor and Victoria (Viktor und Viktoria) is a 1957 German musical comedy film directed by Karl Anton and starring Johanna von Koczian, Georg Thomalla and Johannes Heesters.
 A woman gains success on the stage by pretending to be a female impersonator.
 It is a remake of the 1933 film Victor and Victoria, which had starred Renate Müller.
 The film's sets were designed by Emil Hasler and Walter Kutz.
+In 1982, Metro-Goldwyn-Mayer released Victor/Victoria, an English-language remake by Blake Edwards of the 1933 film.